 - Connect your Scarlett's power socket to mains power.
-This can be a USB wall plug, similar to what you may use to charge your phone.
-You can use either the USB or the 5V DC connection to use your Scarlett in standalone mode. - 2.
+This can be a USB wall plug, similar to what you may use to charge your phone. - 2.
 Connect your inputs and outputs to your interface as usual (see Examples of Use). - 3.
-Turn on Direct Monitor to make sure the input signals are being sent to the outputs (headphones and line). - If you're using one, or two, mono sources make sure Direct is set to mono on, or if you're using a stereo source, make sure Direct is set to stereo (see Direct Monitor Button [19]).
+Turn on Direct Monitor to make sure the input signals are being sent to the outputs (headphones and line).